Assistive Hearing Devices

-HATs can help specifically with:
+HATs and accessories can help specifically with:

 Many different types of hearing assistive technology can help you enjoy the theater, including: